 Health Workforce Scholarship Program

-The Health Workforce Scholarship Program (HWSP) provides financial support to primary health professionals in the fields of medicine, nursing, midwifery, allied health, dentistry and Aboriginal health in rural and regional areas, for further study, training and short courses.
-The Program is an initiative of the Australian Government Department of Health, administered in New South Wales by the NSW Rural Doctors Network (RDN).
+The Health Workforce Scholarship Program (HWSP) provides scholarships and bursaries to help health professionals in rural and remote Australia retain and enhance their skills, capacity and scope of practice.
+The Program is an initiative of the Australian Government Department of Health, administered in New South Wales by NSW Rural Doctors Network (RDN).

 Who is eligible?